artorosia/Game-Reroll-Challenge/README.md

 ### Database and Slots
 - Maintain a database of games with separate pools for permanent and temporary handicaps.
-- Each slot selects a game from the database via a dropdown.
+- Each slot lets you select a game from the database via a dropdown.
-- All handicap rolls reference the selected game’s database pools.
+- Handicaps are automatically pulled for whatever game's actively slotted.

 ---